Create a Family Self-Care PlanPrint Page

 - Exercise and incorporate physical activity.
 Idea: Take a family walk or bike ride after dinner or sign up for a virtual exercise class or lesson together.

 - Caring for the mind.
-Supporting our emotional health can look a little different for everyone.
+Supporting our mental health can look a little different for everyone.
 Include activities that feel the most natural to you or challenge yourself with something new.

 - Engage in meaningful connection.
-Idea: Create regular space to talk together about feelings (e.g. Sunday morning coffee chat)
+Idea: Create regular space to talk together about feelings (e.g. morning coffee chat or after-dinner “walk and talk”)

-- Practice mindfulness.
-Idea: Journal, paint or doodle feelings, thoughts and emotions or practice deep breathing or yoga.
+- Practice mindfulness to increase self-awareness.
+Idea: Journal, paint or doodle feelings, thoughts and emotions or practice deep breathing.

 - Nourish the mind with meaningful activities.
 Idea: Limit screen time and social media by setting a daily time to put away devices or swap for mind strengthening games.